-3. It lets you detect problems, instead of assuming you have a problem.
-The personal finance gurus assumes your state of finances is out of wack.
+#3.
+It lets you detect problems, instead of assuming you have a problem.
+The personal finance gurus assume your state of finances is out of wack.
 But your situation might not be.
 So why not check your blood sugar, blood pressure once in a while to see if things are OK or not OK?

-> For example, you chart your net worth chart and its been going up steadily from $10,000 to $100,000 in the 5 years you been working.
+For example, you chart your net worth chart and its been going up steadily from $10,000 to $100,000 in the 5 years you been working.

-> I would hazard to guess you are doing things pretty correctly.
+I would hazard to guess you are doing things pretty correctly.